scc365/p4-tutorial-solution/exercise1/README.md

    the error emitted from the compiler and halt.

-2. `main.p4` might compile but fail to support the control plane rules in the `s1-runtime.json` through `s3-runtime.json` files that `make run` tries to install using P4Runtime.
-In this case, `make run` will report errors if control plane rules cannot be installed.
-Use these error messages to fix your `basic.p4` implementation.
+2. `main.p4` might compile but fail to support the control plane rules in the `s1-runtime.json` through `s3-runtime.json` files that `make start` tries to install using P4Runtime.
+In this case, `make start` will report errors if control plane rules cannot be installed.
+Use these error messages to fix your `main.p4` implementation.

-3. `basic.p4` might compile, and the control plane rules might be installed, but the switch might not process packets in the desired way.
-The `logs/sX.log` files contain detailed logs that describing how each switch processes each packet.
+3. `main.p4` might compile, and the control plane rules might be installed, but the switch might not process packets in the desired way.
+The `logs/sX.log` files contain detailed logs that describe how each switch processes each packet.
 The output is detailed and can help pinpoint logic errors in your implementation.

 #### Cleaning up Mininet

-In the latter two cases above, `make run` may leave a Mininet instance running in the background.
+In the latter two cases above, `make start` may leave a Mininet instance running in the background.
 Use the following command to clean up these instances:

 ```bash